 In 2018 alone, 130,055 children up to age 17 were involved in a vehicle accident in Florida, causing 1,438 serious injuries and 155 fatalities.
 There were 3,177 school bus crashes in Florida in 2018.

-In Lakeland, Florida and around the country, school zones are a common place for such accidents to occur.
+In Lutz, Florida, and around the country, school zones are a common place for such accidents to occur.
 School zones are areas around schools with crosswalks, reduced speed zones and other special safety features to provide safe access for children going to and from school, whether they are walking, riding the bus or riding with their parents.
 So, with all of these measures in place, why are there so many accidents taking place in school safety zones?

 Causes of School Zone Accidents

 Children who may not understand the safety rules for school zones or older children who are distracted and not paying attention can become victims of a school zone car accident.
 However, school zone auto accidents in Florida are usually the fault of negligent drivers.
-Distraction plays a big part (cell phone use, texting, kids in the back seat), as does ignoring the law (speeding, passing school buses and disregarding crosswalks and crossing guards) in Lakeland school zone accidents.
+Distraction plays a big part (cell phone use, texting, kids in the back seat), as does ignoring the law (speeding, passing school buses and disregarding crosswalks and crossing guards) in Lutz school zone accidents.